A spiritual and cultural journey through unique landscapes and historic towns in northern Spain.

 STAGE RONCESVALLES-ZUBIRI

-We start with the town that has been considered, along with O Cebreiro, one of the oldest pilgrim assistance stations (Pilgrim Hospitals).
+We begin with the town that has been considered — along with O Cebreiro — one of the oldest stations of pilgrim assistance (pilgrim hospitals).

-The superb Royal Pantheon, which holds the remains of the Navarrese King Sancho VII El Fuerte and those of his wife Doña Clemencia.
-There you can see the chains said to have been brought by the King, from the Navas de Tolosa, turned into a heraldic motif of the Coat of Arms of Navarre.
+The magnificent Royal Pantheon holds the remains of the Navarrese King Sancho VII the Strong and his wife Doña Clemencia.
+Here you can see the chains said to have been brought by the King from the Battle of Las Navas de Tolosa, which became a heraldic symbol on the coat of arms of Navarre.

-The Chapel of Sancti Spiritus or “Silo de Carlomagno”, whose crypt served as an ossuary for pilgrims who died in the hospital.
-A legend places in this place the tomb commissioned by Charlemagne for Roland and the soldiers who died in the battle of Roncesvalles.
+The Chapel of the Holy Spirit or “Charlemagne’s Crypt”, whose crypt served as the ossuary for pilgrims who died in the hospital.
+A legend places here the tomb that Charlemagne is said to have ordered built for Roland and the soldiers killed in the Battle of Roncesvalles.

-Just outside Roncesvalles to the left of the road is the so-called “pilgrims’ cross”, a Gothic Cross from the 14th Century.
+Just outside Roncesvalles, to the left of the road, is the so-called “Pilgrims’ Cross”, a Gothic wayside cross from the 14th century.

 At the Alto de Erro, a large stone slab over two meters long marks the passage of the great French hero Roland.

-Zubiri means “village of the bridge”, a Gothic bridge over the Arga, with two semicircular arches, called “of rage” because of the traditional rite in the region, of making the cattle walk three times around its central pillar to rid them of this disease.
+Zubiri means “village of the bridge”, referring to the Gothic bridge over the Arga River, with two semicircular arches, traditionally called “the rabies bridge” due to the local ritual of making livestock circle its central pillar three times to protect them from the disease.

 STAGE ZUBIRI-PAMPLONA